chrisrusselljr/blog/content/posts/five-tips-for-team-members.md

 ## Choose Your Battles

 Every day, you have a limited amount of energy.
-You must be selective on what challenges you use it on.
-If you’re like me, you are strongly confident in your own opinion, and like having things go your own way.
-Realize this is not a unique trait.
-Others will see you, look at you, hear your voice, and do exactly what they want regardless of how you feel.
-Picking your battles is out getting out of their way and choosing to direct your energy into a more productive enterprise.
+You must be selective on which challenges you direct it towards.
+If you’re like me, you are strongly confident in your own opinion and like having things go your own way.
+This is not a unique trait.
+Others will see you, look at you, hear your voice, and do exactly what they want, regardless of how you feel.
+Picking your battles is out getting out of their way and exerting your energy on a more productive enterprise.

 ## Commit